Skip to main content

-For this reason, the best place to see if your child’s school is open (or partially open) is via that school’s website.
+Individual schools will be making their own arrangements if they have staff that are taking part in any industrial action.
+For this reason, the best place to check if your child’s school is open (or partially open) is via that school’s website.

-Schools tell us about their decision to close.
-This is mainly due to severe weather or other unforeseen circumstances.
+School closures are typically due to severe weather or other unforeseen circumstances.

 The headteacher is responsible for deciding to close their school.